valasek/timesheet/README.md

   - do not save the value id ESC is pressed

 ## Improvements business
-- Ability to lock last week
 - Add validations on entered data
+- Consistency checks
 - Show only available rates per project
 - Paginate and sort server-side - using Vuetify data table
-- Consistency checks
+- Exports
-- Add billing evidence
+- Add support for billing - assigning reported hours on projects
-- Export to csv plugin

 ## Improvements technical